Quick answers about uploads, folders, privacy, and support.

 We publish a Linux Helper Script on the Downloads page that adjusts ownership/permissions for the klypp service user.
 Run that script once after installing to avoid “access denied” errors when the server scans your folders.

-Always keep the three-folder flow: FileSaveLocation receives uploads from the mobile app, IncompletePath holds files while they are still being written, and CompletedPath is where our service picks up finished transfers to route them into Movies/TV/Music destinations.
-Writing directly into CompletedPath or skipping any of these steps can break processing.
+The recommended flow is: FileSaveLocation receives uploads from the mobile app, IncompletePath holds files while they are still being written, and CompletedPath is where Klypp picks up finished transfers to route them into Movies, TV, or Music destinations.
+Some torrent clients can use the same folder for incomplete and completed downloads, but separate folders are usually easier to manage.

 Yes.
 Add paired destinations for TV/TV4K and Movie/Movie4K, and optionally KidsTV/KidsTV4K and KidsMovie/KidsMovie4K to override standard folders for family-friendly titles.
 The Advanced movie setups and TV setups sections show practical examples.